ManuelElizaldi/SisyphusCorner/Writing/Writing Ideas.md

 - Style in gaming
 	- Graphics and ambiance

+What is it about old things that makes me love them and want to keep them forever?

 ### love letter
 - Love letter to my current job *Love letter*
 - Love letter to squatting